 The ground floor wet-room is fully wheelchair accessible.

-This reading-area is part of the open plan living-room.
+This reading-area is part of the open plan sitting-room.

 This is Waxcap, which has twin beds with an en suite shower-room and views to the front of the cottage.

 Dragonfly on the first floor, with a wash-basin in the room and also an en suite shower-room.